djeada/Algorithms-And-Data-Structures/src/collections_and_containers/README.md

 <h2>Collisions</h2>

-Problem: Two or more inputs give the same output.
+Problem: The output of two or more inputs is the same.
+To put it another way, no two pairs in the hash table should have the same key.

 Solutions:
 1. Collision resolution with chaining: we put multiple entries into the same slot with the help of a linked list.